You know about mineral spirits but might realize you are a bit hazy on the details.

 Can mineral spirits remove stains from clothes?

-Yes, but use sparingly, as it could damage fabric or dyes.
+Yes, but mineral spirits can remove stains but also damage fabric or dyes.
 Scrape/wipe off as much as possible before treating fabric, and try soaking in soapy water for a few hours first.

 Can mineral spirits get dried paint out of the carpet?